core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 2: Key Derivation without Master Salt {#key-der-tv}

-In this test vector, the default values are used for AEAD Algorithm, KDF, and Master Salt.
+In this test vector, the default values are used for AEAD Algorithm, HKDF, and Master Salt.

 ### Client